kubevirt/project-infra/docs/performance-cluster.md

 ## Prow cluster
 The CI/CD system for performance testing is based on [Prow], a Kubernetes CI system, using the same control plane system as the Correctness tests.
 Therefore, all test statuses can be viewed in the same testgrid.

 However, unlike Correctness tests, Performance testing jobs do not use KubeVirtCI, which creates a Kubernetes cluster in a virtual machine.
 Instead, a pre-built cluster on top of baremetal nodes is used due to performance reasons.
-Most speacilly because we want to avoid the performance implications of nested virtualization.
+Most specially because we want to avoid the performance implications of nested virtualization.
 Moreover, unlike Correctness tests, only one Performance test job can run at a time to avoid performance interference from workload collocation.